This map was created using GPS Visualizer's do-it-yourself geographic utilities.

 Note: Waypoint Positions and GPS Tracks reflect information gathered from

 'best source' with no effort to verify and update subsequent maps.
-Expect trailheads, campsites, water crossings, etc. to vary as much as a quarter-mile.
+Expect trailheads, campsites, water crossings, etc. to easily vary a quarter-mile.

 I would like to follow any shared maps such as Garmin's https://share.garmin.com/bearbelle